rob-linton/publickeyserver/ACE/ace.md

 servers:

-An optional list of server IP addresses hosting instances of the publicdataserver.
+An optional list of servers that any user of the certificate *MAY* use to form a hint as to where the services associated with this certificate reside
-(default of omitted is to user publicdataserver.org)

 data: